-1. Get rid of hiding spots and crevices.
+1. Get Rid of Hiding Spots and Crevices.

-If you live in a region that has a lot of spiders, make sure to consider that when you’re choosing your furniture sets.
-Ornate designs, tall chair backs, and trellises will attract a lot of spider webs.
-Choosing a simpler, rounded design doesn’t just give spiders fewer places to hide.
-It makes it hard to turn your furniture into their hunting ground.
+Make your furniture as uninviting as possible for pests by having very few places for them to hide.
+Insects, bugs, and furrier critters love clutter.
+Stacks, boxes, and debris provide lots of shade and tend to accumulate moisture, turning your furniture into a comfortable palace for pests and other unwanted creatures.If you live in a region that has a lot of spiders, take that into consideration when you’re choosing your furniture sets.
+Ornate designs, tall chair backs, and trellises have more chance to attract spiders.
+Choosing a simpler design like Kettler’s beautiful Boston Collection, doesn’t just give spiders fewer places to hide; it makes it hard for them to turn your furniture into their hunting ground.

 3. Get removable and washable cushion covers.

 Cushions are an important part of almost every outdoor furniture; it’s also the one place where we least want to find spiders.
 However, if left unattended, cushions can draw in pests.
 Regularly cleaning cushions and pillows will get rid of any nest you don’t see.
 It will also help you shake away any spiders that might be hiding in the layers.Make sure your cushions are easy to clean or wash.
 The proper Patio Cushions and Outdoor Pillows should come with removable covers that you can throw in the wash.
 With these simple preventative measures, spiders will be forced to find new places to hunt and you’ll enjoy a Spider-free Patio.